dapr/dapr/tests/perf/report/charts/README.md

 From `tests/perf/report/`, with a `test_report_perf.json` downloaded from CI and placed at `tests/perf/test_report_perf.json`.

+NOTE: Make sure to change the version and get relevant data json files for the version you are targeting.

 **Charts only:**
 ```bash
 go build -o _report_bin .